Cornrow Hairstyle Ideas to Try NowJanuary 23, 2023

 “A wide variety of people can wear cornrows, especially those who want to show off their great hairline,” says Kimble.
 “For kinky, curly hair, it’s easier to do cornrows.”

-Because it’s a technique of braiding on your scalp, using a pomade helps control the hair and makes the braids last longer.
-Kimble recommends her Kim Kimble Edge Taming Pomade to sculpt and rehydrate your hair for ultimate taming and nourishment.
+Because it’s a technique of braiding on your scalp, using a pomade gives har hold and makes the braids last longer.
+Kimble recommends her Kim Kimble Edge Taming Pomade to sculpt and rehydrate your hair.

 How to Install Cornrows

 Before you begin braiding, setting up a solid foundation for your hair is important.
 Moisturized hair makes for easier braiding and less frizz.
-Try hydrating your hair with Garnier Fructis Curl Air Dry Cream before getting started.
+Try hydrating your hair with the Garnier Fructis Curl Air Dry Butter Cream Leave-in Treatment before getting started.

 After your hair is prepped with a leave-in conditioner, it’s time to get creative.
 Part your hair for each section of braids; depending on how many braids you’d like and how thick or thin you’d like them to be will determine how you part each section.